strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 Topic replication is central to Kafka's reliability and data durability.
 Using replication, a failed broker can recover from in-sync replicas on other brokers.
 We go into more detail about leaders, followers and in-sync replicas with [partition rebalancing for availability](#partition-rebalancing-for-availability).

+#### Creating and deleting topics

-The `auto.create.topics.enable` property is enabled by default to create topics automatically, but it's usually disabled as Kafka users tend to prefer applying more control over topic creation.
+The `auto.create.topics.enable` property is enabled by default so that topics are created when needed by a producer or consumer.
+It's usually disabled in production as Kafka users tend to prefer applying more control over topic creation in that environment.
-If you do use automatic topic creation, set `num.partitions` to equal the number of brokers in the cluster so that writes are distributed.
+If you are using automatic topic creation, you can set the default number of partitions for topics using `num.partitions`.
+Use it with `default.replication.factor` property.
+In this case, you might want to set the replication factor to the number of brokers or to at least three replicas.
-The `delete.topic.enable` property is enabled by default to allow topics to be deleted and is usually disabled too.
+The `delete.topic.enable` property is enabled by default to allow topics to be deleted.
+Kafka users normally disable this property in production too.
 This time you're making sure that data is not accidentally lost, although you can temporarily enable the property to delete topics if circumstances demand it.

 ```properties
 # ...